Marko-M/lamp-vhost-manager/README.md

     -m    Mode (required, "add" or "remove")
-    -n    Project name (required, used as directory name and as domain name if -t is omitted) -t    TLD (optional, provide only if directory name differs from domain name) -d    Document root (optional, "/var/www" by default) -u    MySQL administrative user name (optional, ommit to avoid managing database) -p    MySQL administrative user password (optional, ommit to avoid managing database) -U    Desired MySQL database user name (optional, to be used with -u and -p, project name by default) -P    Desired MySQL database password (optional, to be used with -u and -p, project name by default) -N    Desired MySQL database name (optional, to be used with -u and -p, project name by default) -g    Initialize empty git repository inside project directory -c    Create CGI directory in document root
+    -n    Project name (required, used as directory name and as domain name if -t is omitted) -t    TLD (optional, provide only if directory name differs from domain name) -d    Document root (optional, defaults to "/var/www") -o    HTTP port (optional, defaults to port 80)
+    -S    Create HTTPS virtual host (optional, defaults to no, requires ssl-cert package installed) -s    HTTPS port (optional, defaults to port 443, to be used with -S option) -u    MySQL administrative user name (optional, ommit to avoid managing database) -p    MySQL administrative user password (optional, ommit to avoid managing database) -U    Desired MySQL database user name (optional, to be used with -u and -p, project name by default, trimmed to 16 characters)
+    -P    Desired MySQL database password (optional, to be used with -u and -p, project name by default, trimmed to 16 characters)
+    -N    Desired MySQL database name (optional, to be used with -u and -p, project name by default, trimmed to 16 characters)
+    -g    Initialize empty git repository inside project directory (optional, defaults to no)
 </pre>

 Example